Spanish ship San Juan Nepomuceno

 San Juan Nepomuceno was a Spanish ship of the line launched in 1765 from the royal shipyard in Guarnizo (Cantabria).
 Like many 18th century Spanish warships she was named after a saint (John of Nepomuk).
 She was a solidly built ship of proven seaworthy qualities.
 Captured by the British Royal Navy during the Battle of Trafalgar, the ship was renamed first HMS Berwick, then HMS San Juan.
-The ship was discarded in 1816.
+The ship was sold out of service in 1816.